wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-compliance/includes/4-configure-communication-compliance.md

 Communication compliance requires that the audit log is enabled.
 The log shows alerts and tracks remediation actions taken by reviewers.
 The audit logs are a summary of all activities associated with a defined organizational policy or anytime a communication compliance policy changes.
 You can use the Microsoft 365 Defender portal or PowerShell to turn on audit log search.
 You have to be assigned the Audit Logs role in Exchange Online to turn on audit log search.

-To enable the audit log follow these steps:
+To enable the audit log, follow these steps:

 1. Sign into the [Microsoft 365 Defender portal](https://security.microsoft.com).
 1. In the left navigation, select **Search** > **Audit log search**.